omeka/classic-enduser/docs/Technical/Configuring_File_Storage.md

 The second adapter included with Omeka is the ZendS3 adapter, which uses Zend Framework code for storing files on Amazon's S3 storage service.
 This is a more complex adapter, and it requires you to sign up for S3, but it can be the right choice if you have constrained local storage and a large set of files to deal with, or just want to store files remotely for whatever reason.

 You set the adapter with a line `storage.adapter` in the configuration file.
 This configuration option accepts the name of an adapter class.
-For the built-in adapters, the class name will start with `Omeka_Storage_Adapter`, so the Filesystem adapter would be `Omeka_Storage_Adapter_Filesystem`, and the
-ZendS3 adapter would be `Omeka_Storage_Adapter_ZendS3`.
+For the built-in adapters, the class name will start with `Omeka_Storage_Adapter`, so the Filesystem adapter would be `Omeka_Storage_Adapter_Filesystem`, and the ZendS3 adapter would be `Omeka_Storage_Adapter_ZendS3`.
 Plugins can add their own adapters too, and the plugin should document for you how it needs to be configured.

 Remember, if you don't explicitly choose an adapter (in other words, if you don't have a `storage.adapter` line in your configuration file) then Omeka will use the Filesystem adapter.

 ## Adapter Options

 Each adapter has some options that can be set to change its behavior.
 These options differ from adapter to adapter.
-Adapter options are set with `storage.adapterOptions.` lines in the configuration file (for example, to set the `localDir` option for the Filesystem adapter, you'd use a line like this (obviously with a real path instead):
+Adapter options are set with `storage.adapterOptions.` lines in the configuration file (for example, to set the `localDir` option for the Filesystem adapter, you'd use a line like this (with a real path instead):

 ```
 storage.adapterOptions.localDir = "/local/path/to/store/files"